bisnad/MotionAnalysis/MocapAnalysis/README.md

 ### Limitations and Bugs

-- The player only supports motion capture recordings that contain a single person.
+- The tool only supports motion capture recordings that contain a single person.